VPMWebApps/CIS-Research-Topics/README.md

 8. policy reforms - how and why is it done / needed ? how to identify bottlenecks ? unnecessary regulations , complexities - can CIS contribute/help state / center reforms
    DOGE - positives and negatives ,  local municipalities - probelms and solutions  -  supply side inefficiencies

 9. What Makes Buildings Beautiful (And Why Beauty Does Matter)

+10. Garbage disposal problems - what has been done, what is being done, what can be done in the future ?

 11. skilling and retraining missions by govt - re-look at the extisting institutions - efficiency and outcome - status - alive or dead